-A 59-year old female participant presented with a broken hip due to a fall.
+A 59-year-old female participant presented with a broken hip due to a fall.
 She has cerebral palsy with developmental delay, depression, seizure disorder, and a history of falls and alcoholism.
 Her medications at the time of the fall were multivitamins, folic acid, phenytoin 200mg at bedtime, and fluoxetine.
-The PACE physician contacted the CK clinical pharmacist because, within the six months since enrollment, her phenytoin dose had been changed twice, and had been a challenge to manage.
+The PACE physician contacted the CK clinical pharmacist because, within the six months since enrollment, her phenytoin dose was changed twice, and is a challenge to manage.

 While recovering from her fall injury, the participant was admitted to a nursing home.
 She was discharged after two months and returned to her usual activities and care with the PACE program.
-Participant is reported as stable on current dose of Keppra.
+The participant is reported as stable on current dose of Keppra.